obandomarcos/ToMoDL/paper.md

 # Summary

-Recent advances in different tomographic methodologies have contributed to a broad range of applications and research areas, from x-ray imaging dealing with medical [@ginat2014advances] and industrial [@de2014industrial] applications to optical sectioning, which provides a mesoscopic framework to visualise translucent samples [@sharpe2004optical], just to name a few.
+Recent advances in different tomographic methodologies have contributed to a broad range of applications and research areas, from X-ray imaging dealing with medical [@ginat2014advances] and industrial [@de2014industrial] applications to optical sectioning, which provides a mesoscopic framework to visualise translucent samples [@sharpe2004optical], just to name a few.
 Tomographic imaging involves acquiring raw data (2D projections) from various angles around the object of interest.
-Once data is acquired, we face several challenges: first, artifacts should be corrected in a preprocessing stage if needed, then,  raw projections should be reconstructed via a mathematical algorithm, and, finally, the results should be visualised in a suitable way.
+Once data are acquired, there are several challenges: first, if necessary, artefacts should be corrected in a preprocessing stage; then, raw projections should be reconstructed via a mathematical algorithm; and, finally, the results should be visualised as 2D cross-sectional images (slices) and 3D renderings (combined slices), providing a complete and interactive view of the internal structure of the sample.

-Here, we introduce napari-ToMoDL, a plugin of the napari viewer [@chiu2022napari]  that contains four main methods for tomographic reconstruction, often requiring the use of different software or toolboxes for each of these steps: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new], U-Net [@ronneberger2015u] [@davis2019convolutional] and ToMoDL [@obando2023model], where the latter corresponds to our recently introduced model-based deep learning reconstruction method for accelerated Optical Projection  Tomography (OPT).
-The neural network based techniques have been trained in the PyTorch framework [@NEURIPS2019_9015] and they display excellent results when the reconstruction is performed using a very sparse set of projections [@obando2023model].
-The plugin also offers the capability of axis alignment via manual selection and variance maximization [@walls2005correction].
+Here, we introduce napari-ToMoDL, a plugin for napari [@chiu2022napari] (open-source, interactive, N-dimensional image viewer) that contains four main tomographic reconstruction methods, which often require the use of separate software for each: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new] [@correia2015accelerated], U-Net [@ronneberger2015u] [@davis2019convolutional] and ToMoDL [@obando2023model], where the latter corresponds to our recently introduced model-based deep learning reconstruction method for accelerated Optical Projection Tomography (OPT).
+The neural network-based techniques have been trained using the PyTorch framework [@NEURIPS2019_9015] and demonstrate excellent performance when reconstruction is performed from a very sparse set of projections (i.e., accelerated scans or undersampled data) [@obando2023model].
+Additionally, the plugin  offers the capability of axis alignment via manual selection or variance maximisation [@walls2005correction], along with a range of other image pre-processing and processing options \autoref{fig:Figura1}.

-The **input** to napari-tomodl is an **ordered stack of projection images** acquired over a set of angular positions (typically 0–180° or 0–360°).
+The **input** to napari-tomodl is an **ordered stack of projection images** acquired over a set of angular positions (typically 0–180° \[half rotation\] or 0–360° \[full-rotation\]).
 The plugin automatically interprets the stack as a sinogram volume and prepares it for tomographic reconstruction.

 Before reconstruction, the user must **define the rotation axis** of the imaging system — either **vertical** or **horizontal** — to ensure that projections are interpreted in the correct geometric configuration.
 After that, users can select the **reconstruction method** from a range of options, including both analytical and deep-learning-based algorithms.

 In addition to the core settings, napari-tomodl provides several **optional preprocessing and reconstruction controls** that enhance flexibility and reconstruction quality:

-- **Projection image resizing / compression**
+- **Projection image resizing/compression**
   Reduces the Z-axis dimension to accelerate computation or reduce memory usage, with adjustable compression levels (**high**, **medium**, **low**, or **none**).

 - **Manual or automatic center-of-rotation alignment**